metrumresearchgroup/NMBayesTutorial/README.md

 # NMBayesTutorial
 Supplementary code for NONMEM Bayes Tutorial

+> **Note:** This branch contains example code using the `bbr.bayes` package.
+The original code used to produce output shown in the tutorial was written without the use of `bbr.bayes`, and can be found [in the `main` branch of this repo](https://github.com/metrumresearchgroup/NMBayesTutorial).

 Packages have been specified in _/renv_ and should be accessible by first running in your RStudio Console window: